rfzeg/rtab_dumpster/README.md

 + **worlds/** : (optional) contains scene/environment files for Gazebo
 + **maps/** : (optional) contains the occupancy grid based maps required for navigation

-### Robot model files :
+### Robot model files
-+ **dumster.xacro** : the xacro file that generates the urdf description file of the robot
++ **rtab_dumster.xacro** : the xacro file that generates the urdf description file of the robot
-+ **dumster.gazebo** : file accompanying the .xacro file, it contains the gazebo specific plugins that provide an interface to control the robot and simulate sensors
++ **rtab_dumster.gazebo** : contains the Gazebo plugins that provide an interface to control the robot wheels and simulate the laser sensor
++ **kinect.xacro** : contains the plugins to simulate a Kinect sensor in Gazebo

-## Direct usage:
+## Direct usage
 - Clone this repository into a ROS catkin workspace
 - Build and source the workspace
-- To launch this package including Rviz: `roslaunch rtab_dumpster demo.launch`
+- To launch this package including an empty Gazebo world and Rviz: `roslaunch rtab_dumpster demo.launch` or
+- To spawn the robot into another already opened Gazebo world:
+`roslaunch rtab_dumpster robot_description.launch`
+`roslaunch rtab_dumpster spawn_rtab_dumpster.launch`

 If you want to move the robot using a keyboard you will also need to start a teleop node.
 To run the robot with the Navigation Stack type in a new window: `roslaunch rtab_dumpster amcl.launch`

+To view raw images on the topic /camera/rgb/image_raw, use:
+`rosrun image_view image_view image:=/camera/rgb/image_raw`

+## Known Issues
++ Kinect camera in Gazebo does not publish topics: It seems there is a bug with Gazebo 7.0.0 inside Virtual Machines, which then got resolved in a later version of Gazebo 7.
+The solution is to upgrade Gazebo.

 This package has only been tested on Ubuntu 16.04 LTS with ROS Kinetic and Gazebo 7.0 and 7.15.